shahraizali/awesome-django/README.md

 * [django-viewflow](https://github.com/viewflow/viewflow) - Reusable workflow library for Django.
 * [django-workflows](https://bitbucket.org/jerzyk/django-workflows/) - django-workflows provides a generic workflow engine for Django.
 * [django-xworkflows](https://github.com/rbarrois/django_xworkflows/) - Library to plug xworkflows into django models.

+## Machine Learning

+*Some projects related to machine learning and AI*

+* [moviegeek](https://github.com/practical-recommender-systems/moviegeek) - A django website used in the book [<I>Practical Recommender Systems</I>](https://www.manning.com/books/practical-recommender-systems) to show how recommender systems work, and how you can implement them

 ## Other